-In the case of unwitting possession, the defendant was in possession of the substance, but was unaware of the possession.
+In the case of unknowing possession, the defendant was in possession of the substance, but was unaware of the possession.
+In other words, the person may be exercising care, custody or control over an item that they had no idea contained drugs or was drugs.
 For example, if a third party mails a drug-containing package with a messenger service, the messengers cannot be held liable for drug possession.
 The messengers would have had no personal knowledge of the contents of the container.

 Lack of Possession

 Lack of possession is also a common defense against constructive possession charges.
-This defense is appropriate when it cannot be proven that the substance belongs to the defendant, or that the defendant had control over its presence.
+This defense is appropriate when it cannot be proven that the substance belongs to the defendant, or that the defendant exercised care, custody or control over its presence.

 What does it mean to “possess” something?
 Under Texas law, to “possess” illegal drugs, the prosecutor must show that you exercised care, custody or control over the illegal drugs and the prosecutor must affirmatively link you to those drugs.